Our 8 Best Gazebos & Marquees

 How to set-up & build a gazebo

-Outdoor events often require shade and shelter for the attendants, and a pop-up gazebo often provides the perfect coverage.
-These structures are lightweight, portable, and designed to put together with little or no construction knowledge.
+Outdoor events often require shade and shelter for the attendees, and a pop-up gazebo often provides the perfect coverage.
+These structures are lightweight, portable and designed to put together with little or no construction knowledge.

-Step 1 – Choose the right place to set-up the gazebo
+Step 1 – Choose the right place to set-up the structure

-Pop-up gazebos are easy to install on almost all surfaces, such as grass, decking, and even paved roads.
+Pop-up marquees are easy to install on almost all surfaces, such as grass, decking and even paved roads.
 If you want to place it in a small backyard or terrace, measure the area before deciding which product to buy.

-Standard pop-up gazebos measure 3m x 3m but it’s easy to find smaller or larger tents.
+Standard units measure 3m x 3m but it’s easy to find smaller or larger tents.
 Also, make sure to locate the structure at a distance from trees and bushes, as hanging branches might damage the canopy.

-We recommend installing the gazebo on flat terrain for improved stability.
+We recommend installing the unit on flat terrain for improved stability.
 If possible, try to level the foundation by filling any lower areas with dirt.